 - 1.4.
-Subject to the exceptions in Part 2, compliance with this Code requires States Departments and Committees to release information relating to significant policies, actions and decisions and other matters related to their mandated areas of responsibility.
-This can be achieved by: - making available, where practicable, information about what services are being provided along with Departmental business plans; - publishing significant policy decisions, made under delegated authority by the States of Deliberation, explaining each decision by issuing guidance on the implications of that decision and information on how it will be implemented; - publishing any facts and relevant analysis which the Department considers important in framing major policy proposals and decisions; - making available information about how public services are run, demonstrating the accountability of service delivery, and what complaints and redress procedures are available; - and giving reasons for administrative decisions to those affected.
+Subject to the exceptions in Part 2, compliance with this Code requires States service areas and Committees to release information relating to significant policies, actions and decisions and other matters related to their mandated areas of responsibility.
+This can be achieved by: - making available, where practicable, information about what services are being provided along with Committee business plans - publishing significant policy decisions, made under delegated authority by the States of Deliberation, explaining each decision by issuing guidance on the implications of that decision and information on how it will be implemented - publishing any facts and relevant analysis which the Committee considers important in framing major policy proposals and decisions

-- 1.5.
+- making available information about how public services are run, demonstrating the accountability of service delivery, and what complaints and redress procedures are available - giving reasons for administrative decisions to those affected. - 1.5.
 Information should be published on the States of Guernsey website and where appropriate significant publications of information should be notified to the domestic media.
-In the absence of a central communication unit, officials from the Policy Council will be able to assist in advising the best mechanism for publication. - 1.6.
-This Code does not require Departments or Committees to acquire information that they do not possess, to provide information which is already published, to provide material which the States did not consider to be reliable information, or to provide information which is provided as part of an existing charged service other than through that service.
+The Corporate Communications team will be able to assist in advising the best mechanism for publication. - 1.6.
+This Code does not require service areas or Committees to acquire information that they do not possess, to provide information which is already published, to provide material which the States did not consider to be reliable information, or to provide information which is provided as part of an existing charged service other than through that service.